Converting EE or I paper bonds to electronic bonds

 Must I convert my paper bonds to electronic bonds?

 No. Electronic bonds have many advantages – as we show in the next section.
 If you plan to keep your bonds for a while, you may like having them in TreasuryDirect.
+But you’re not required to put them there.

 Why convert EE or I bonds from paper to electronic?